Welcome to today's edition of the Rush 24-7 podcast.

 If you have to tell people what you've done, people don't know or don't care.

-If you have to constantly remind people about your achievements that they're not very noteworthy, then that's that's that's John Kerry to uh to a T. Anyway, he saw that it worked for Hillary.
+And that's John Kerry to a T. Anyway, he saw that it worked for Hillary.

-He saw that it worked for uh for Oprah.
+He saw that it worked for Oprah.

-He saw that Lance Armstrong should have done it, and didn't do it.
+He saw that Lance Armstrong should have done it and didn't do it.

 So old Lurch worked up some tears over the great sacrifices made by America's diplomats.